Last Update: 10/3/19

 Get Compensation From Your Landlord When Bed Bugs Are Found in Your Apartment, Leased Home, Condo or Vacation Rental.

-In Florida, the obligation of a landlord to a tenant with regard to providing a clean and safe living condition when leasing and renting of residential real estate, is governed by Florida statute and Florida court opinions – this includes renting in a large apartment complex, single family home, vacation rental or condo.
+In Florida, the obligation of a residential landlord to a tenant with regard to providing a clean and safe living condition is governed by Florida statute and Florida court opinions – this obligation includes renting in a large apartment complex, single-family home, vacation rental or condo.